magic-wormhole/magic-wormhole/docs/client-protocol.md

 Each such message contains a "phase" string, and a hex-encoded binary "body".

-Any phase which is purely numeric (`^\d+$`) is reserved for application data, and will be delivered in numeric order.
-All other phases are reserved for the Wormhole client itself.
+Any phase which is purely numeric (`^\d+$`) is reserved for encrypted application data.
+The Rendezvous server may deliver these messages multiple times, or out-of-order, but the wormhole client will deliver the corresponding decrypted data to the application in strict numeric order.
+All other (non-numeric) phases are reserved for the Wormhole client itself.
 Clients will ignore any phase they do not recognize.

 Immediately upon opening the mailbox, clients send the `pake` phase, which contains the binary SPAKE2 message (the one computed as `X+M*pw` or